microsoft/nni/docs/Builtin_Tuner.md

-# Builtin Tuners
+# Built-in Tuners

-NNI provides the-state-of-art tuning algorithm in our builtin-tuners and makes them easy to use.
+NNI provides state-of-the-art tuning algorithm in our builtin-tuners and makes them easy to use.
 Below is the brief overview of NNI current builtin Tuners:

 |Tuner|Brief Introduction of Algorithm|
 |---|---|